Click Here for Reduced Juice wagering only at 5 Dimes Sportsbook

 Florida surely hasn't forgotten the spanking Alabama delivered last year.
 They

-will seek revenge as 9 point underdogs.
-Up to $1000 in Deposit Bonuses at
+will seek revenge as 9 point underdogs. #1 Rated Sportsbook At Bettorsworld?

 The Florida Gators are 10-3-2 ATS in their last 15 games on the road.
 This has been an extremely profitable angle.
 However, they are 0-3-2 in their last five road games ATS, and just 1-5 ATS when playing Alabama.
 The Crimson Tide is 3-1 against the spread so far in 2010.
 It's certainly been a long time since the Gators have been underdogs.
 Both teams have experienced drastic change since they last met so it's tough to gauge how they will fare against one another.

 Florida improved drastically in their last game against Kentucky at the Swamp.
 They were lacking an offensive weapon prior to this game, but it appears they have found one in freshman Trey Burton.
 The Venice, FL native broke Tim Tebow's record for TDs in a game by finding the end zone a whopping 6 times.
 He ran it in five times, and caught a TD pass.
 The freshman also completed a 42 yard pass.
 This is one of the best debuts we've seen from a college player since, well, Tim Tebow!